hu553in/personal-website/content/cv.md

 ## 🎯 Overview

-My main specialization is backend development on Java and Kotlin (Spring Boot).\
+My main specialization is backend development in Java, Kotlin, Python, Go.\
 I've been working on it since 2019.

 My English level is B2.